nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-rm-template.md

      ms.date="08/16/2016"
      ms.author="dobett"/>

-# Creare un hub IoT usando un programma C# con un modello di Resource Manager | Microsoft Azure
+# <a name="create-an-iot-hub-using-a-c#-program-with-a-resource-manager-template"></a>Create an IoT hub using a C# program with a Resource Manager template

 [AZURE.INCLUDE [iot-hub-resource-manager-selector](../../includes/iot-hub-resource-manager-selector.md)]

-## Introduzione
+## <a name="introduction"></a>Introduction

-È possibile utilizzare Gestione risorse di Azure per creare e gestire hub IoT di Azure a livello di codice.
-In questa esercitazione viene illustrato come usare un modello di Resource Manager per creare un hub IoT da un programma C#.
+You can use Azure Resource Manager to create and manage Azure IoT hubs programmatically.
+This tutorial shows you how to use a Resource Manager template to create an IoT hub from a C# program.

-> [AZURE.NOTE] Azure offre due diversi modelli di distribuzione per creare e usare le risorse: [Gestione risorse e la distribuzione classica](../resource-manager-deployment-model.md).
-Questo articolo illustra l’utilizzo del modello di distribuzione Gestione risorse.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../resource-manager-deployment-model.md).
+This article covers using the Resource Manager deployment model.

-Per completare l'esercitazione, sono necessari gli elementi seguenti:
+To complete this tutorial, you need the following:

-- Microsoft Visual Studio 2015
+- Microsoft Visual Studio 2015.
-- Un account Azure attivo. <br/>Se non si dispone di un account, è possibile creare un account di valutazione gratuita in pochi minuti.
-Per informazioni dettagliate, vedere la pagina relativa alla [versione di valutazione gratuita di Azure][lnk-free-trial].
+- An active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].
-- Un [account di archiviazione di Azure][lnk-storage-account] in cui è possibile archiviare i file del modello.
+- An [Azure storage account][lnk-storage-account] where you can store your template files.
-- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] o versione successiva.
+- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] or later.

 [AZURE.INCLUDE [iot-hub-prepare-resource-manager](../../includes/iot-hub-prepare-resource-manager.md)]

-## Preparare il progetto di Visual Studio
+## <a name="prepare-your-visual-studio-project"></a>Prepare your Visual Studio project

-1. In Visual Studio creare un nuovo progetto Windows Visual C# usando il modello di progetto **Applicazione console**.
-Denominare il progetto **CreateIoTHub**.
+1. In Visual Studio, create a Visual C# Windows project using the **Console Application** project template.
+Name the project **CreateIoTHub**.

-2. In Esplora soluzioni fare clic con il pulsante destro del mouse sul progetto, quindi scegliere **Gestisci pacchetti NuGet**.
+2. In Solution Explorer, right-click on your project and then click **Manage NuGet Packages**.

-3. In Gestione pacchetti NuGet selezionare **Includi versione preliminare** e cercare **Microsoft.Azure.Management.ResourceManager**.
-Fare clic su **Installa**, in **Verificare le modifiche**, fare clic su **OK**, quindi fare clic su **Accetto** per accettare le licenze.
+3. In Nuget Package Manager, check **Include prerelease**, and search for **Microsoft.Azure.Management.ResourceManager**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the licenses.

-4. In Gestione pacchetti NuGet cercare **Microsoft.IdentityModel.Clients.ActiveDirectory**.
-Fare clic su **Installa**, in **Verificare le modifiche**, fare clic su **OK**, quindi fare clic su **Accetto** per accettare la licenza.
+4. In Nuget Package Manager, search for **Microsoft.IdentityModel.Clients.ActiveDirectory**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the license.

-5. In Program.cs sostituire il codice esistente **usando** le dichiarazioni con quanto segue:
+5. In Program.cs, replace the existing **using** statements with the following:

     ```
     using System;